pointwise/GlyphClientPython/README.rst

 Generating Glyph Actions Automatically
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Glyph actions are basically method invocations on either a Glyph class
+Glyph actions are method invocations on either a Glyph class or a Glyph
-or a Glyph function (object).
-(These are called ‘functions’ because
+function (object).
+(These are called "functions" because Glyph generates a
-Glyph generates a mapping from a Tcl proc to an internal object in order
+mapping from a Tcl proc to an internal object as a way of simulating
+object-oriented behavior in Glyph.
+This is a common pattern in Tcl package
-to simulate object-oriented behavior in Glyph.)
-There are two types of
+implementations.)
+There are two types of actions: *static actions* and
-actions: static actions and instance actions.
-Further, every Glyph class
+*instance actions*.
+Further, every Glyph object that can be instantiated
-that can be instantiated directly has a static “create” action.
-So, by
+directly in a script has a static "create" action.
+So, by exploiting Python
-exploiting Python introspective features, the following syntaxes
+language features, the following syntaxes generates an associated
-generates an associated Tcl/Glyph command:
+Tcl/Glyph command:

 -  A GlyphObj that represents a Glyph class that is called directly
+   (i.e., appears to be a Python constructor) becomes a "create" action
-   becomes a “create” action call.
-Arguments can be passed to the create
+   call.
+Arguments can be passed to these constructor-type calls as needed
-   action as needed.
+   and as allowed by the corresponding Glyph "create" action.
 -  A method call on a GlyphObj that represents a Glyph class is
    translated into a static action call on the Glyph class.
 -  A method call on a GlyphObj that represents a Glyph object is